-2) When the various anchor depths have been determined, the assembly of the rod/tube strings is performed on an unobstructed surface.
+1) When the various anchor depths have been determined, the assembly of the rod/tube strings is performed on an unobstructed surface.
 Join the correct lengths of measurement rod using a pair of vise-grips and Loctite on all the threads.
-Thread the female connector into the anchor, (or into the bayonet fitting on the anchor), and the rod tip onto the other end.
+Thread the end with the female connector into the anchor.

-3) Slide the 1/4-inch PVC pipe over the rods and couple them together using the PVC Pipe Couplers provided.
+2) Slide the 1/4-inch PVC pipe and telescoping sections over the rods and couple them together using the PVC Pipe Couplers provided.
 When doing this be careful not to put too much PVC cement inside the coupler - the best technique is to put very little glue inside the coupler and plenty on the outside of the pipe.
-This eliminates the danger of pushing cement into the inside of the pipe where it can set up and grip the rods.
+In this way, there is no danger of pushing cement into the inside of the pipe where it can set up and grip the rods.
 Allow sufficient time for the cement to harden.
 In cold weather, it may be advisable to warm the connector with a propane torch.
+Use masking tape to tape the telescoping sections in their correct positions - closed for anticipated extensions or open for anticipated compressions.

-4) The final section of PVC is to be cemented in the appropriate hole in the Tubemount.
-Note that the Tubemount is numbered.
-The shallowest anchor is number one and the deepest anchor will be cemented into the hole with the highest number.
-Before the final section of PVC pipe is connected, it must be trimmed to its correct length using a hacksaw.
+3) Before the final section of PVC pipe is connected, it must be trimmed to its correct length using a hacksaw.
 The correct length is that which places the rod tip in the correct position relative to the Reference Surface.
 For anticipated extensions, the rod tip should be positioned 10 mm (1/2 inch) below the reference surface.
-(Note: If the borehole is in unstable ground, and is cased, then the casing must be pulled while the anchor strings are inside the borehole.
-If this is the case, then the Tube Mount must be installed only after the casing has been pulled.)